 Is social distancing in place?

 Yes; we are asking all visitors to book a timed entry slot.
-There is a clearly sign-posted one-way route around the building and our staff and volunteers will be on hand to support social distancing.
+There is a clearly sign-posted route around the building and our staff and volunteers will be on hand to support social distancing.

 What if I am concerned about another visitor’s behaviour?